Geospatial Data Services

 With modern methods of collecting spatial data, including satellite imaging and aircraft and drones equipped with remote sensing equipment, GIS integrates and overlays information about a region’s topography, waterways, buildings, vegetation, roadways, infrastructure, and more.
 This information is then compiled and presented in a handy visual format to give detailed insights into the world around us.

-Machine learning and GIS
+AI/ML and GIS

 - Image segmentation and clustering: With the ability to absorb and analyse a wide variety of data, machine-learning algorithms can segment unlabelled data based on specific characteristics and locations.
 This helps in creating interactive maps that indicate a particular region’s leading health issues, socioeconomic characteristics, environmental issues, and more.